michaelbev/interview-template-eng-leadership/README.md

 * How is performance mgmt done?
 * What is their typical day like?
 * How do they innovate and learn new skills?

+## Interviewee

+* Does anything give you pause about my candidacy?